mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 When I imagine the future, it might not be just the CPU calling out to the DPU like in this backend here.
 Maybe the CPU will need to send data over language boundaries to an UPI which might then call its own local GPU.
 There might be arbitrary hierarchies of hardware, each having their local memory.
 Dynamic languages have really had a field day over the last few decades, but the move towards PIM programming will be a bottleneck event.
 Maybe people will overlook the work I did on Spiral.
 But if so, I feel it is absolutely certain that a language with strong partial evaluation capabilities will emerge dominant in this new environment.

 The reason is that there simply isn't any other design direction to take.
-Rust for example doesn't fundamentally solve the issue of backend interop, while Spiral does.
+Rust for example doesn't fundamentally solve the issue of platform interop, while Spiral does.
 Without resolving that...

 You'll be writing code like this: